materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="https://github.com/user-attachments/assets/59a5a98d-b20f-450c-a272-8391282d475d" %}

-The 2 AOE players will start in the inner ring on the Arena at N/S and rotate CW to drop 5(?) puddle AOES each.
+The 2 AOE players will start in the inner ring on the Arena at N/S and rotate CW to drop 5 puddle AOES each.

 After resolving the towers, Northern and Southern tether players should group up at North and South respectively.
 Each AOE player should also join a separate light party after they drop their puddles.

 AOEs will then spawn around the arena in a Y shape, going off in 2 sets of 3.
 Players will WAIT for their light party stack to go off, before shifting to the closest safespot CW, and then moving BACK into the next safespot.

-As this mechanic has been going on, players have been accruing stacks of (buff).
-Up until now the stacks have been self-contained as there is no way to change them without resolving the mechanic in the process (towers/etc/etc).
+As this mechanic has been going on, players have been accruing stacks of **Lightsteeped**.
+Up until now the stacks have been self-contained as there is no way to change them without resolving the mechanic in the process (towers/light party stack).
 If a player gains more than 3 stacks, the raid will wipe.

 As each group makes their final dodge, a 4 player tower will appear in the center of the arena.
-Players with **2** stacks of (buff) should walk into the tower to soak it.
+Players with **2** stacks of Lightsteeped should walk into the tower to soak it.

+This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE.

+Shiva will then cast her enrage:

+### Absolute Zero
+---
+## Intermission

+(will write up later)

+Ryne frozen in center **Ice Veil**

+4 Crystal of Light
+4 Crystal of Dark

+Must kill crystal of light, keep Crystal of Dark alive

+Light Crystals bait circle AOEs on closest player.
+(Melee players)

+Dark Crystals bait protean AOEs on closest player.
+(Ranged players)

+Players must DPS ice veil below certain percentage.
+Killing Light Crystals gives up vuln up

+---

+## Phase 3: Oracle of Darkness (Gaia)